ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

    * FIXME link to PR
    * Start with a PR
-   * Show the different checks that have failed
+   * Show the different checks that have failed - Only sanity & compile tests are listed
    * Command that you can run locally
    * Shippable
-     * Generaly you wouldn't need to look here
+     * Need to look here if an unit or integration test has failed
      * List of platforms
      * Tests tab on left hand side
      * Show console